MarkWarneke/markwarneke.github.io/_posts/2019-08-27-Blameless-Post-Mortems.md

 - responded to the problem
 - diagnosed the problem
 - were affected by the problem
-- is interested in attending the meeting.
+- are genuinely interested in attending the meeting to learn

-## Tasks
+## What to dos needs to be done for a Post-Mortem Meeting

-Focus on:
+Engineers should focus on:

 > Why did it make sense to me when I took that action?

 an work from there.

 1. record the timeline of relevant events as they occurred (to best knowledge)
-   1. what actions have been taken
+2. what actions have been taken
-   2. at what time
+3. at what time
-   3. with what effect
+4. with what effect
-   4. which investigation pathes
+5. which investigation pathes
-   5. which resolutions have been considered
+6. which resolutions have been considered

-2. reserve enough time for
+reserve enough time for:

-   1. brainstorming
+- brainstorming
-   2. deciding countermeasures to implement
+- deciding countermeasures to implement
-      1. prioritized them
+  - prioritized them
-      2. assign owner
+  - assign owner
-      3. create implementation timeline
+  - create implementation timeline

 Doing this demonstrates that continuos improvement of daily work is more important than doing daily work itself.